 Their continued success and that of their contemporaries such as The Who, Paul McCartney and Tom Jones led me to think: at what age do we become too old?

-But what of those professions where is isn’t looked on a favourable to be a certain age.
+But what of those professions where it isn’t looked on a favourable to be a certain age.
 Suddenly working longer may prove problematic.
-On the other hand I know that there are many professions and jobs were it is indeed ‘work’.
-Where the means to an end is the monthly pay check.
-So again to be told that you will now be required to work beyond your expected retirement age would I’m sure gall somewhat.
+On the other hand, I know that there are many professions and jobs where it is indeed ‘work’.
+Where the means to an end is the monthly paycheck.
+So, again, to be told that you will now be required to work beyond your expected retirement age would I’m sure gall somewhat.

-Again I’m fortunate that here at Comms me and the team love what we do.
-I’m not sure I’ll still be rocking like the Stones et al after 50 years but most certainly I’ll I enjoy it while I’ve got a spring in my step!
+Again I’m fortunate that here at Comms the team and I love what we do.
+I’m not sure I’ll still be rocking like the Stones et al. after 50 years, but most certainly I’ll I enjoy it while I’ve got a spring in my step!